Skip Level Meetings: Strategic Approaches for Executive Visits

 Before we start, I’m going to assume you’ve mastered the essential elements of MBWA (management by wandering around) versus OCHTC (“Oh crap, here they come.”
 If you missed that popular post, start here.

-Beyond that, here are five approaches to strategic executive visits and skip-level meetings that can help reinforce and build a Winning Well culture.
+Beyond that, here are five approaches to strategic executive visits and skip-level meetings to reinforce and build a Winning Well culture.

 The Purpose: Sharing Vision; Reinforcing MIT Goals and Behaviors; Leading By Example